2017 A to Z: Letter B…

 My mother didn’t spend much time with me when I was brought home from the hospital, she was afraid to bond with me because of losing her first child, Monica Yvonne, who died six months after birth from spina-bifida.
 No matter what the doctors told my mother, she couldn’t bring herself to believe that I was perfectly healthy.
 My Aunt Chris, who lived next door, took care of me until mama finally accepted that I was really ok.

 Brownies: Yes I was a Brownie, complete with one of those cute brown dresses.
 Other than that, I remember nothing of what I did.
 Mama tells me she often helped out in my Troup – helping with craft projects; a perfect choice for her, as she was a very crafty person!
 Neither one of us can remember the troop leader or troop number.
 I wish I had more memories of going to Brownie meetings, or at least one photo of me in that cute brown dress.
 I don’t think I participated for too many years as I never continued on to become a girl scout.
+Update: I recently discovered I was in Brownie Troup No. 204 while re-visiting one of my scrapbooks.
+Troup Leaders were Mrs. Russ, Mrs. Simmons and Helen Bryan (my mom).
+This information was posted on an envelope which held a paper corsage I made.

 Bikes: One of my first bikes, complete with training wheels, came at Christmas.
 Bikes were always a popular Christmas present, especially in the South.
 Southern kids never had a problem on Christmas morning with snow!

 When we moved to Perry I still had my training wheels on – I was about 5 1/2.
 All the other kids on my street already knew how to ride their bikes without training wheels, so I was quite teased; it didn’t take long before those training wheels came off.
-Of course I suffered a few bumps and bruises along the way… falling off and landing in the bushes gave me much encouragement.My bike was pictured in Letter A story.
+Of course, I suffered a few bumps and bruises along the way… falling off and landing in the bushes gave me much encouragement.My bike was pictured in Letter A story.

 Once I learned to ride, I was part of the gang and we rode all day long; those were times when it was safe to be outside without parents nearby.
-We played cowboys and indians all day – I remember having a rope tied to my handlebars as I pretended to hold the reigns of a horse.
+We played cowboys and Indians all day – I remember having a rope tied to my handlebars as I pretended to hold the reigns of a horse.
 We had a nice steep hill at the end of our street, and our horses ran really fast down it.
-I don’t think Mama ever knew how fast we flew down that hill… it did end on a main highway, but we all managed to survive!
+I don’t think Mama ever knew how fast we flew down that hill… it did end on the main highway, but we all managed to survive!

 Baseball: I never played this as a child, except in gym class.
 I’m sure no one wanted me on their team, as I was very good at striking out!
 And if I didn’t hit an out, it was a foul!
 No one in my house watched baseball on TV, so I guess no interest ever generated to me.
 And today, my husband and I watch no baseball either!
-He played baseball a lot as a kid and watched the New York Yankees in growing up, but when baseball changed to being more commercial, he lost interest.
+He played baseball a lot as a kid and watched the New York Yankees in growing up, but when baseball changed to be more commercial, he lost interest.

-My father-in-law was a big New York Yankee fan and often stayed up in the wee hours of the morning to finish a game.
+My father-in-law was a big New York Yankee fan and often stayed up until the wee hours of the morning to finish a game.
 I tried to become interested, but as my husband didn’t watch, it was no fun watching alone.
-The one year I watched, was when the Atlanta Braves were in the playoffs with the Yankees…and I only watched so I could talk baseball with my father-in-law – and raz him during the game; I think my team lost!
+The one year I watched, was when the Atlanta Braves were in the playoffs with the Yankees…and I only watched so I could talk baseball with my father-in-law – and razz him during the game; I think my team lost!

 Basketball: We played a lot of basketball in our neighborhood as the next door neighbor had a hoop in their backyard.
 While I don’t really remember playing the game so much, I do remember playing a game called “Horse.”

 During my high school years, basketball was a big sport and we always had winning teams.
 Even my parents went to the games and followed them to the state games in Macon.
 Those basketball games at the high school were so exciting, and as the clock clicked down to the 4th quarter ending, the crowds went wild, especially if we needed the points to win.
-There was one short guy on the boys team, and when he took the ball, he’d take it down the court so fast that the other team hardly knew what happened… causing the crowd to go crazy cheering him on!
+There was one short guy on the boy’s team, and when he took the ball, he’d take it down the court so fast that the other team hardly knew what happened… causing the crowd to go crazy cheering him on!
 Go Perry Panthers!!!

 Breakfast: When I think of breakfast, I mostly remember our Sunday breakfasts the most, as that was usually the only time we were all together for breakfast.
 Mama made the biscuits… I don’t think Daddy ever knew how, but he was “king” of the bacon, and either one of them cooked the scrambled eggs.
 They were always served scrambled and I never ate them any other way until I married.
 My husband only ate eggs “sunny side up”… and now that’s pretty much the way I eat them.
 I make scrambled sometimes at home, but I love my eggs sunny side up with home fries when we eat out… and I still love my grits!